John Illsley 80s Deep Cuts

-And finally the EP by K. Wallis B. and The Dark Shades released in 1987.
+The rare EP by K. Wallis B. and The Dark Shades was released in 1987.
 It´s an instrumental EP in 1987 which included three tracks.
 All of them were covers.
 Diamonds from Jerry Lordan and Main Title Theme (The Man With The Golden Arm) from Elmer Bernstein and Sylvia Fine.
 From Diamonds we get two versions, one of them being a Dance Mix which is an extended version of the 7" version also featured on this single.
 Again, Terry, Alan and Phil are here, amongst some sessions musicians adding horns including Chris White on saxophone (see full credits below).

 These items are really worthwhile and easy to find in the second hand market.
 A nice addition to any Dire Straits and John Illsley collection.